kalekundert/bind_dna/notebook/validate_b1h/measure_zif268_binding_via_noyes2008/notes.rst

 .. protocol:: 20211019_make_nm_agar.txt 20211102_make_nm_media.txt 20211104_test_controls.pdf 20211104_test_controls.txt

+  Image analysis: I took the images using the Gel Doc EZ imager.
+I opened the raw image files in GIMP and increased to contrast to about "90" (to make the colonies more visible).
+I cropped everything outside of the plate in inkscape.

 .. figure:: 20211109_noyes2008_controls.svg

   s4: USE hisB- pyrF- rpoZ- target=TGG; s5: USE hisB- pyrF- rpoZ- target=AAA.